 Before we get to the examples of top-performing visual content, let’s discuss the nitty gritty of establishing a video marketing strategy for your hospitality business.

-It is crucial to plan ahead of time because a lot goes into the video production process.
+It’s crucial to plan ahead of time because a lot goes into the video production process.
 While your marketing creative team might be able to ideate, write and publish a quality blog fairly quickly, video takes script writing, location scouting, equipment, lots of hands and extensive editing.
 That’s not to say blog writing is easy, but to demonstrate the time and effort required to produce a high-quality video.

-Let’s explore some of the things you need to keep in mind when creating your video marketing strategy:
+Let’s explore some of the things you need to keep in mind when creating your hotel video marketing strategy:

 - If you don’t have in-house video production talent, that means either hiring the expertise or a service provider.
-Be sure that your choice matches your long-term video goals: If you’re a scaling motel chain, hiring the talent now might make sense; whereas small businesses (like a single bed and breakfast resort on a country estate) may want to work with an external video team.
+Be sure that your choice matches your long-term video content goals: If you’re a scaling motel chain, hiring the talent now might make sense; whereas small businesses (like a single bed and breakfast resort on a country estate) may want to work with an external video team.